Once you have started OTBR Docker, form a Thread network and test its connectivity to the internet.

 Join the second node to the Thread network

-Using the OpenThread CLI for your physical or emulated Thread node, join the node to the Thread network created by OTBR Docker.
+Using the OpenThread CLI for your physical or simulated Thread node, join the node to the Thread network created by OTBR Docker.

-- Update the Thread network credentials for the node, using the same values
+Update the Thread network credentials for the node, using the minimum required values from OTBR Docker:

 ifconfig up